NicoleAki/Hash-Table/README.md

-# Assignment-2 Question 3 Coding Guidelines

-Your file should be names `HashTable.cpp` and your class should be named `HashTable`.

 You need to add these 4 functions in your public portion of your class HashTable.
 These 4 functions are:
 - `insert()`